 \subsubsection{\textbf{The Digital Divide}}

 Similarly, as the world rapidly digitalizes, it threatens to exclude those that remain offline.
 Almost half the world’s population, the majority of them women or citizens of developing countries, are still disconnected \cite{mohammed2021almost}.
-Even in the connected world, male internet users outnumber their female counterparts across regions.
+Even in the connected world, male internet users outnumber their female counterparts.
 This ``digital divide'' encompasses even more discrepancies, such as the digital infrastructure quality and connectivity speed in rural or remote areas and the required skills to navigate technology \cite{chetty2018bridging}.
-Thus, it is evident that data collected from any technological system, including PI, do not capture the entirety of the world population due to pre-existing inequalities in digital access and literacy.
+Therefore, it is clear that technological systems, including PI, are limited in their ability to capture the diversity of the world population, due to pre-existing inequalities in digital access and literacy.